charlesfuture/charlesfuture.github.io/about.md

 I'm interested in **machine learning**, **computer vision**, and **data mining**.

-*Education:* Beijing University of Post and Communications， scholar, Communication Engineering
+*Education:* Beijing University of Post and Communications, scholar, Communication Engineering